studentkittens/lncs-pandoc/paper.md

 network ports to the outside.
 This is all possible though with the extended features discussed in the following.

-### Port forwarding
+### Port forwarding:

 If a *dockerized* application needs to wait for connections from the outer side they need a port to listen on.
-By default docker containers can make connections to the outside, but the outside world cannot connect to the container.
+By default ``Docker`` containers can make connections to the outside, but the outside world cannot connect to the container.
 In order to make this work, ``Docker`` needs to know which port in the container should be mapped to a port on the host system.
 This is problematic in a case where two containers want to export the same port to the outside -- which is often the case when launching several instances of the same application in different containers for e.g. load balancing.

-While it is possible to directly map the container port the host port, ``Docker`` will map a random high port (49153 to 65535) on the host to the port used inside the container if the ``-P (--publish-all)`` was given.
+While it is possible to directly map the container port the host port, ``Docker`` will map a random high port (*49153* to *65535*) on the host to the port used inside the container if the ``-P (--publish-all)`` was given.
 This allows running several instances of the same application simultaneously.